acs-dl/github-module-svc/README.md

-# Service skeleton
+# Github module

-This is a module template for ACS modules
+Module for access control to Github repositories.